dilqvl62/python-api-challenge/README.md

  * Southern Hemisphere: [Wind Speed vs. Latitude](https://github.com/dilqvl62/python-api-challenge/blob/main/output_data/Latitude%20vs%20windSpeed%20(SH).png)

 ## Part 2: VacationPy
-use the Geoapify API and the geoViews Python library and employ your Python skills to create map visualizations.
+use the Geoapify API and the geoViews Python library to create map visualizations.

 1. Create a map that displays a point for every city in the city_data_df DataFrame.
 The size of the point should be the humidity in each city.